Council election results send message that Stormont must return – Sinn Fein

 However, DUP leader Sir Jeffrey Donaldson has insisted his party’s vote is holding up as counting continues to fill 462 seats across 11 council areas.

-Shortly after 6pm, Sinn Fein led the way with 47 councillors elected.
-The DUP was next on 35, the cross-community Alliance Party had 15, the Ulster Unionists 11, the SDLP six, with six others.
+At 8.30pm, Sinn Fein led the way with 62 councillors elected.
+The DUP was next on 52, the cross-community Alliance Party had 26, the Ulster Unionists 21, the SDLP 10, with eight others.

 In terms of the share of the first preference votes, Sinn Fein had 30.6%, more than 7% higher than the first preference share it enjoyed in the last council elections in 2019.